GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 1. **_Clarity of notices_**.
 Consistent with [OMB Memorandum 99-18](https://www.whitehouse.gov/wp-content/uploads/2017/11/1999-M-99-18-Privacy-Policies-on-Federal-Web-Sites.pdf), privacy policies must be:
    1. clearly labeled and easily accessed;
    2. written in plain language; and
-   3. made clear and easy to understand, whether by integrating all information and statements into a single posting, by layering a short "highlights" notice linked to full explanation, or by other means the agency determines is effective.{{< /card-policy >}}
+   3. made clear and easy to understand, whether by integrating all information and statements into a single posting, by layering a short "highlights" notice linked to full explanation, or by other means the agency determines is effective.

+{{< /card-policy >}}

 ## Report Fraud to the Inspector General

 A method for reporting evidence of waste, fraud, or abuse to the Inspector General, and linking to Inspector General audits and investigative reports.

 {{< box >}}
 ##### Suggested link text:

 `Office of the Inspector General`